Don’t stress over what to get the globetrotters in your life. Here are nearly 44 great gift ideas, mostly $50 or less, for every type of traveler.

 Plug adapters for power no matter where they go

 Traveling with electronics sometimes means traveling with a plug adapter and an electrical converter so you don’t fry your equipment (or start any fires).
-EPICKA makes a universal adapter and converter ($21.99) that covers the plugs in more than 150 countries and even has four USB ports.
-A multi-piece set like this one from Wonpro ($14) is another great option to bring only the plugs needed for a specific trip (and not plugs for every country),
+EPICKA makes a universal adapter and converter ($22.99) that covers the plugs in more than 150 countries and even has four USB ports.

 Cord organizers to keep them tangle-free

 Another byproduct of traveling with so much electronic gear is the tangle of cords that goes with it.
 Not only is that jumbled mess annoying, but too much tugging on cables can cause damage to them over time.
-Keep your cords organized with a Cocoon Grid-It!
-Organizer (starting at $11.99), a totally customizable system of interwoven elastic bands to secure anything you tuck into them.
+Keep your cords organized with this tech kit from bellroy.

 A tripod to snap the perfect shot

 Selfie sticks may be nearly ubiquitous these days, but a good travel tripod allows truly hands-free photography.
-GorillaPod’s flexible tripods (starting at $19.95) have arms you can bend in all directions, wrap around a tree branch, or keep your camera level on uneven ground.
+JOBY's flexible tripods (starting at $16.95) have arms you can bend in all directions, wrap around a tree branch, or keep your camera level on uneven ground.
 They’re lightweight and portable, and there’s a model to fit every camera (or camera phone).

 AirFly converter for wireless sound